 1 CDSR was updated to 2008 for assessing whether psychological interventions for CF provide significant psychosocial and physical benefits in addition to standard care: only one paper reported gene pre-test education counseling within a screening program for relatives of individuals diagnosed with CF. The primary outcome indicator was level of knowledge retained about genetic aspects of CF.

 Population-based screening programs are encouraged rather than selective screening tests for individuals already known to be at high risk.
 The information for carriers may be of no immediate benefit to their health or treatment.

 Prenatal CF carrier screening engages for widely medical, social, and ethical perspectives (Castellani C, 2016).
 A cost-effectiveness analysis of prenatal carrier screening is in favor of this strategy (Weijers-Poppelaars FA, 2005).
 A cost-effectiveness of preconceptional carrier screening for CF was detected in Australia to evaluate benefit of information from pregnancy to pregnancy, including both initial and subsequent pregnancies (Norman R, 2012).
-Beyond reduced annual incidence of CF births, results reported reduced incidence of CF in subsequent pregnancies at low additional costs.
-Routine prenatal CF carrier screening may increase the spread of carrier screening and ultimately increase competition among laboratories, reducing the cost of testing.
+Beyond reduced annual incidence of CF births, results reported a reduced incidence of CF in subsequent pregnancies at lower additional costs.
+Routine prenatal CF carrier screening might increase the spread of carrier screening and ultimately increase competition among laboratories, reducing the cost of testing.
 Furthermore, increasing efficient screening for large numbers of mutations may reduce costs.